gofynd/fdk-client-kotlin/documentation/admin/CATALOG.md

 [ShuffleAttributesSuccessResponse](#ShuffleAttributesSuccessResponse)

-Attribute Data.
+Success Response Data.
 See example below or refer `ShuffleAttributesSuccessResponse` for details